Fastbound Review: Best FFL Software?

 How Much Does FastBound Cost?

-With regards to pricing, Fastbound gets one of the better grades on this as well.
-However, when comparing the different pricing structures of FFL software, it’s like comparing apples to oranges.
+But comparing pricing gets a bit tricky.
+It’s like comparing apples to oranges.
 This is because many start with a low price based on the number of transfers and ramp up, and others just price it higher but make it unlimited transactions.

 In the case of Fastbound, they offer all features at one of the lowest prices, but that price increases as you have more transactions.